camfort/fortran-src/joss/paper.md

   affiliation: 5
 - name: Dominic Orchard
   orcid: 0000-0002-7058-7842
-  affiliation: 5,6
+  affiliation: "5, 6"
 - name: Andrew Rice
   orcid: 0000-0002-4677-8032
-  affiliation: 1,7
+  affiliation: "1, 7"
 - name: Jason Xu
   orcid: 0000-0003-3310-0756
   affiliation: 3

 affiliations:
-- name: Department of Computer Science and Technology, University of Cambridge
+- name: Department of Computer Science and Technology, University of Cambridge, UK
   index: 1
-- name : Meta
+- name : Meta, US
   index: 2
-- name : Bloomberg
+- name : Bloomberg, US
   index: 3
-- name : Utrecht University
+- name : Utrecht University, Netherlands
   index: 4
-- name: School of Computing, University of Kent
+- name: School of Computing, University of Kent, UK
   index: 5
-- name: Institute of Computing for Climate Science, University of Cambridge
+- name: Institute of Computing for Climate Science, University of Cambridge, UK
   index: 6
-- name : GitHub
+- name : GitHub, US
   index: 7

 date: TODO
 bibliography: paper.bib
 ---

 # Summary

 fortran-src is an open-source Haskell library and command-line application for the lexing, parsing, and static analysis of Fortran source code.
-It provides an interface to build other Fortran language tools, e.g., for static analysis, automated refactoring, verification, and compilation.
+It provides an interface to build other tools, e.g., for static analysis, automated refactoring, verification, and compilation.
 The library supports FORTRAN 66, FORTRAN 77, Fortran 90, Fortran 95,
 some legacy extensions, and partially Fortran 2003, with a shared Abstract Syntax Tree representation.
 The library has been deployed in several language tool projects in academia and industry.

 # Statement of need

 As one of the oldest surviving programming languages [@backus1978history], Fortran underpins a vast amount of software; Fortran is not only a mainstay of legacy software, but is also used to write new software.
 Fortran remains a popular language in the international scientific community; @vanderbauwhede2022making reports data from 2016 on the UK's \`\`Archer'' supercomputer, showing the vast majority of use being Fortran code.
-Fortran is particularly notable for its prevalence in earth sciences, e.g., for implementing global climate models that then inform international policy decisions [@mendez2014climate].
+Fortran is particularly notable for its prevalence in earth sciences, e.g., for implementing global climate models that inform international policy decisions [@mendez2014climate].
 In 2024, Fortran re-entered the Top 10 programming languages in the [TIOBE Index](https://www.tiobe.com/tiobe-index/), showing its enduring popularity.
 The continued use of Fortran, particularly in